GautamGupta/bb-legacy-plugins/unread-topics/trunk/readme.txt

 Tags: topics, unread
 Requires at least: 0.8.2
 Tested up to: 0.8.2.1
-Stable: 0.3
+Stable: 0.4

-This plugin places indicates new and unread posts.
+This plugin indicates new and unread posts.

 == Description ==